logo

 Social Media in Emergency Situations

 We use social media outlets, in particular Facebook and Twitter, to provide you with real-time updates.
 Follow us on Twitter and like our Facebook page so you can stay connected.
-You can also follow our posts by clicking the Facebook or Twitter icon from the Sandy Springs Works mobile app (a free download from the Google Play Store and the Apple App Store).
 The Sandy Springs Police Department also shares information on its Facebook and Twitter pages, and Sandy Springs Fire Department has a Facebook page.

 Tornado Warning Sirens